Which opera recordings are included in Opera on Video?

 How do I report errors and/or additional information?

-Please send an email to email@example.com and describe the error or the additional information.
+Please add a comment on the page or send an email to email@example.com and describe the error or the additional information.
 Please include a link to the page of the video

 When I try to watch a full opera I get a message 'Not available in your Country'